Olympus E-M5 III vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M5 Mark III and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the E-M5 III and the FZ1000 II are recent models that are part of the current product line-up.
 The FZ1000 II replaced the earlier Panasonic FZ1000, while the E-M5 III followed on from the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M5 III and FZ1000 II can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M5 III and the Panasonic FZ1000 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.